 So spend your money wisely, get as good as resolution as you can afford, the image quality is the most important thing and 1080p being much more affordable now means you can future-proof yourself much easier.

-Simply the brightness, it used to be the major consideration when you purchased a projector but as lumens in 90% of all projectors is bright enough, the internet is flooded with cheap LED that state they are 3000 lumens but in fact when you read the detail it's actually more like 30 lumens.
-The simple reason is that unless they are ANSI lumens which is a certified brightness then you are not comparing like for like.
-We always quote ANSI lumens.
-Prior to about 5 years ago getting a high brightness projector of 3000 lumens was expensive, now you can get 3000 lumens as standard and the price only really jumps at the 5000+ lumens point.
+Simply the brightness, it used to be the major consideration when you purchased a projector but as lumens has increased in lower cost projectors in the last few years, the internet is flooded with cheap LED that state they are 3000 lumens but in fact when you read the detail it's actually more like 30 lumens.
+The simple reason is that unless they are ANSI lumens, which is a certified brightness, then you are not comparing like for like.
+We always quote ANSI lumens apart from some LED projectors which quote LED Lumens due to the different technology - ask us if you are unsure.
+Prior to about 5 years ago getting a high brightness projector of 3000 lumens was expensive, now you can get 3000-4000 ANSI lumens as standard and the price only really jumps at the 5000+ lumens point.

 Projectors are assumed to be running in standard lighting which is lights on but not direct sunlight streaming through onto the screen.
 If you do have sunlight issues then you will need to add more lumens so use my suggestions below or go short throw and limit the effect of direct sunlight.

-Home Cinema; It’s a small audience so lumens tend to be around 1500-3000 to get the advantage of a high contrast ratio and rich colours.
-A lot of people think that the higher the lumens the better the picture, but all you are doing is adding more white light to the picture and washing out the colours, hence with home cinema (or some business applications like video editing, photographic work etc.) the lower the lumens the better the quality of the picture - the very best home cinema projectors tend to be between 1000-2000 lumens.
-Our bestselling Home Cinema projectors are the ViewSonic PX701-4K, Sony VPL-HW65ES and the Sony VPL-VW270ES (A-Grade).
+Home Cinema - It’s a small audience so lumens tend to be around 1500-3000 to get the advantage of a high contrast ratio and rich colours.
+A lot of people think that the higher the lumens the better the picture, but all you are doing is adding more white light to the picture and washing out the colours, hence with home cinema (or some business applications like video editing, photographic work etc.) the lower the lumens the better the quality of the picture - the very best home cinema projectors tend to be between 1000-3000 lumens.
+Our bestselling Home Cinema projectors are the ViewSonic PX701-4K, Epson EH-TW7100, Epson EH-LS12000B & the Sony VPL-XW5000.

-Business; For an audience size up to 50 people 3500-5000 lumens should be fine in a room with standard lighting, an image size up to 3m which is plenty big enough for that number of people, and falls into an affordable price bracket with plenty of choice.
-Our Business best sellers for an audience size of up to 50 people are the ViewSonic PX701HD, Epson EB-FH52 & Epson EB-2250U.
-For an audience size up to 100 people, you should be looking between 4000 and 6000 lumens.
-Our best sellers for an audience size of up to 100 people are the Epson EB-2250U, ViewSonic PG800HD & the Epson EB-L510U.
-Any audience size larger than 100 then please give us a call and we will advise accordingly.
+Business - For an audience size up to 50 people 3500-5000 lumens should be fine in a room with standard lighting, an image size up to 3m which is plenty big enough for that number of people, and falls into an affordable price bracket with plenty of choice.
+Our Business best sellers for an audience size of up to 100 people are the ViewSonic PX701HDH, Epson EB-FH52 & Epson EB-2250U.
+For an audience size up to 200 people, you should be looking between 4000 and 6500 lumens.
+Our best sellers for an audience size of up to 100 people are the Sony VPL-PHZ51 & Sony VPL-PHZ61.

-Education; Most schools go for a short throw projector, if this is the route you choose to go down then the lumens are normally less as the projector sits closer, so the lumens range for an education short throw is 2500-4000.
-Our Educaiton Short Throw bestsellers are Epson EB-685W & Epson EB-685Wi.
-If you are going for a standard throw projector then the same rules apply for audience size as we have suggested for business; up to 50 people should be between 3500 and 5000 lumens, up to 100 people should be between 4000 and 6000 lumens and anything of an audience size above that then please give us a call.
+Education - Most schools go for a short throw projector, if this is the route you choose to go down then the lumens are normally less as the projector sits closer, so the lumens range for an education short throw is 3000-4000.
+Our Education Short Throw bestsellers are The Epson EB-770F and Epson EB-695Wi.
+If you are going for a standard throw projector then the same rules apply for audience size as we have suggested for business: up to 100 people should be between 3500 and 5000 lumens, up to 200 people should be between 4500 and 6500 lumens and anything of an audience size above that then please give us a call.

-If you have a really bright room with windows then think carefully where you place the projector, shop windows are a classic case and it depends how much direct sunlight hits it during the day, you might have to go for an ultra short throw or you might be that a panel is a better solution, which is also something we can help with just give us a call for more info.
+If you have a really bright room with windows then think carefully where you place the projector, shop windows are a classic case and it depends how much direct sunlight hits it during the day, you might have to go for an ultra short throw or you might be that a digital signage screen or LED wall is a better solution, which is also something we can help with just give us a call for more info.

-Having too many lumens can be as bad as too little, too much white light makes the image look washed out, kills off any decent contrast and is total overkill.
+Having too many lumens can be as bad as too little, too much white light makes the image look washed out, kills off any decent contrast and is total overkill in some instances.
 Projectors usually offer 2-3 different modes; try doing the eco mode first to save lamp life and running costs.
 Some projectors are clever enough to adjust the brightness depending on which image they are showing.

 In truth it’s the hardest and least regulated spec that manufacturers quote, nobody measures it the same and people who buy based on contrast are not looking at the whole picture.
 Think of the 15,000:1 means there are 15,000 shades of grey shades between white and black.
 If you are watching home cinema you will get more enjoyment with deeper blacks, dark shot images will be clearer with a higher contrast, the challenge remains how can you be sure one have more contrast than another.
 Typically some brands put high numbers and others put low numbers but in truth they could be the other way around.
 If a projector is brighter then the contrast will be lower as there is more white light impacting on the ability to show dark blacks, so don’t get too many lumens if you don’t need it.
 To show how difficult it is to work out, some manufacturers even quote the contrast ratio at infinity:1 which is nonsense!